miskens/MiskCV_Api/README.md

 - [X] Add Microsoft Identity Platform and Jwtbearer Authentication
 - [X] Add Authorization to all endpoints
 - [ ] Configure Docker
-- [ ] Continue with building frontend with React, RTK, Typescript in a project called MiskCv_React_RTK_TS
+- [ ] Continue with building frontend with React, RTK, Typescript
 - [ ] Configure and setup Azure webapps, app insights and whatnot
+- [ ] Add Azure Application Insights logging

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).